 General Data Protection Regulations (GDPR) & UK Global Road Safety Ltd

-Personal information, regardless of the format it may take, is a valuable resource that UK Global Road Safety Ltd (UKGRS) takes measures to protect from loss or corruption, unauthorised access and modification.
-In addition, such information and the way it may be processed is subject to UK law, specifically the General Data Protection Regulations 2018 (GDPR).
+Personal information is a valuable resource that UK Global Road Safety Ltd (UKGRS) takes measures to protect from loss or corruption, unauthorised access and modification.
+Such information and the way it may be processed is subject to UK law, specifically the General Data Protection Regulations 2018 (GDPR).

 - Upon receipt of an enquiry

-- In reply to a communication from UKGRS
+- In reply to a communication from us

-- From a customer agreeing to engage in the products and services of UKGRS.
-This may include contact details, date of birth, payment details
+- From a customer agreeing to engage in our products and services

-- From interacting with delegates attending training which may include contact details, date of birth, driving license information
+- From interacting with delegates attending training providing us with contact details, date of birth, driving license information

 - Information that you provide when you communicate with us by any means.